UbiquityDotNET/Ubiquity.NET.Utils/src/Ubiquity.NET.Extensions/Readme.md

 |`ThrowIfNotDefined()` | Throws an exception if an enum value is undefined |

 ## Runtime Dependencies
-System.Collections.Immutable for NET Standard 2.0 builds.
+For .NET Standard 2.0 there are dependencies that fill in missing functionality
+* System.Collections.Immutable
+* Microsoft.Bcl.HashCode

-There are dependencies on various compile time analyzers but no runtime dependencies are allowed that aren't poly filled.
+For later runtimes there are dependencies on various compile time analyzers but no runtime dependencies are allowed.